bklassen3434/security_cam/README.md

-# 🧠 SecurityCam – AI-Powered Home Security System
+# 🧠 Security Camera / Home Security System

 A fully local, privacy-preserving home security stack that uses **computer vision** to detect motion, recognize faces, and send alerts via **Telegram** (or SMS).
 It exposes a **Flask API** for viewing events, and includes a **React Native iOS app** for browsing snapshots and metadata.